viettran0130/SuperCar-EE590/README.md

 This is final project for EE590: Advanced Programming for Embedded Systems.
 Using Event Loop Manager called elma to improve and extend functionalities  car.
 These following functions will be implemented:
+* Engine: Finite State Machine was implemented to turn on and off the engine
 * Gear will contain 4 modes:
     * N = Neutral Mode
     * P = Park Mode